 Popular CONCACAF Gold Cup Betting Options

-- Fixtures Betting: This type of bet is placed on the outcome of a specific fixture, such as a group stage match or a knock-out round clash.
-You can bet on either team to win or for the match to end in a draw.
+- Fixtures Betting: Bet on the outcome of a specific game.
+You can pick a team to win or bet on a draw.

-- Over/Under or Totals Betting: This option involves betting on the total number of goals scored in a match, regardless of which team scores them.
-The bookmaker sets a predicted total, and bettors wager on whether the actual total will be over or under that number.
+- Over/Under or Totals Betting: This is about betting on the total number of goals in the game, deciding if it will be over or under the bookmaker’s prediction.

 CONCACAF Gold Cup Betting Offers